 In practice, however, the proportional system doesn't translate to equal sacrifice.
 That's because the marginal worth to you of each dollar is greater when you have fewer total dollars.
-A taxpayer who pays $1,000 of his $10,000 pay in taxes is making a greater sacrifice than the one who pays $10,000 of his $100,000 pay, even though both are paying a tax of 10 percent.
+A proportional tax example whereby a taxpayer pays $1,000 of his $10,000 pay in taxes is making a greater sacrifice than the one who pays $10,000 of his $100,000 pay, even though both are paying a tax of 10 percent.

 Some taxes fall into different categories at the same time, depending on how they affect taxpayers.
 For example, the federal Social Security tax can be classed as a proportional tax because all taxpayers pay the same rate.
-But it can also be considered regressive because liability stops when the taxpayer reaches $106,800 in earnings.
-Any earnings above that level aren’t taxed.
-A taxpayer earning $100,000 would see all his earnings taxed, while a taxpayer earning $200,000 would be taxed on just over half his earnings.
+But it can also be considered regressive because liability stops when the taxpayer reaches $137,700 for the 2020 tax year (up from $132,900 for 2019) in earnings.